-- 4 Annual cash incentive payouts are with respect to performance during 2015, 2014 and 2013.
+- 4 - Annual cash incentive payouts are with respect to performance during 2015, 2014 and 2013.
 Payouts were made in the first quarter of 2016, 2015 and 2014, respectively, following certification of the achievement of applicable performance goals.
-Additional information is provided in the "Compensation Discussion and Analysis" section of this circular. - 5 Ms. Taylor Martin's amount for 2015 reflects a special cash bonus award earned in connection with the successful integration and combined financial performance of our Practical Law business and U.K./Ireland Legal business over the three year period that ended on December 31, 2015.
-A payout was made in the first guarter of 2016. - Pension value represents the compensatory portion of the change in the accrued pension obligation.
+Additional information is provided in the "Compensation Discussion and Analysis" section of this circular.

+Ms. Taylor Martin's amount for 2015 reflects a special cash bonus award earned in connection with the successful integration and combined financial performance of our Practical Law business and U.K./Ireland Legal business over the three year period that ended on December 31, 2015.
+A payout was made in the first quarter of 2016.

+Pension value represents the compensatory portion of the change in the accrued pension obligation.
 The amount reflected for each of Messrs.
 Bello and Warwick in 2015 was due to an increase in their base salary.
 The amount reflected for Ms. Taylor Martin in 2014 was due to an increase in her base salary.
 As part of her participation in one of our U.K. defined benefit pension plans, Ms. Taylor Martin has agreed to a 6% salary sacrifice arrangement.
 The U.K. subsidiary that employs Ms. Taylor Martin then contributes this amount to the plan along with a company contribution.
-The amounts reflected for Ms. Taylor Martin in this column of the table are net of her salary contributions of \$38,439, \$41,485 and \$32,827 for 2015, 2014 and 2013, respectively, as the "Salary" column of this table reflects Ms. Taylor Martin's total salary (prior to her contribution to the plan).
-Additional information is provided in the "Pension and Other Retirement Benefits" section of this circular. - 7 All other compensation for 2015 includes the following perquisites: - For Mr. Smith, \$43,870, which reflects the total incremental direct, variable operating costs of his use of corporate aircraft for personal reasons, less his reimbursements to our company for such travel as calculated using Standard Industry Fare Level (SIFL) rates, as published by the U.S. Internal Revenue Service. - For Mr. Bello, tax and financial planning advice of \$19,955. - For Ms. Taylor Martin, a company car allowance of \$9,929. - For Mr. Warwick, tax and financial planning advice of \$15,655. - For Mr. Craig, use of a company car service of \$47,024.
+The amounts reflected for Ms. Taylor Martin in this column of the table are net of her salary contributions of \$38,439, \$41,485 and \$32,827 for 2015, 2014 and 2013, respectively, as the "Salary" column of this tircular of the reflected for this circular of the reflected for this circular of this circular of this circular of the plan of the plan of this circular of this circular of the circular o "Pension and Other Retirement Benefits" section of this circular. - All other compensation for 2015 includes the following perquisites: - For Mr. Smith, \$43,870, which reflects the total incremental direct, variable operating costs of his use of corporate aircraft for personal reasons, less his reimbursements to our company for such travel as calculated using Standard Industry Fare Level (SIFL) rates, as published by the U.S. Internal Revenue Service.

+For Mr. Bello, tax and financial planning advice of \$19,955.

+For Ms. Taylor Martin, a company car allowance of \$9,929.

+For Mr. Warwick, tax and financial planning advice of \$15,655.

+For Mr. Craig, use of a company car service of \$47,024.

 All other compensation for 2015 for Messrs.
 Smith, Bello and Warwick also includes company matching contributions under the U.S. employees' 401(k) retirement savings plan, which is described in Appendix A to this circular.
-All other compensation for 2015 for Mr. Craig also includes \$60,541 of company contributions to the defined contribution plan in which he participates and a related cash payment to him of \$43,243 which was made in lieu of a company contribution to the plan in that amount.
+All other compensation for 2015 for Mr. Craig also includes \$60,541 of company contribution plan in which he participates and a related cash payment to him of \$43,243 which was made in lieu of a company contribution to the plan in that amount.
 Additional information is provided in the "Pension and Other Retirement Benefits" section of this circular.

-The value of DSU and RSU dividend equivalents credited or paid to named executive officers is not included within "All other compensation" as the right to receive dividends has been factored into the reported grant date fair value of the awards.
+The value of DSU and RSU dividend equivalents credited or paid to named executive officers is not included within "All other compensation" as the right to receive dividends has been factored into the reported grant date fair value

-Mr. Smith does not receive additional compensation for serving on our board of directors.
+Mr. Smith does not receive additional compensation for serving on our board of directors